-On this page you will find practical information about the Digital Curriculum course that runs from April 2022 to May 2023.
+On this page you will find practical information about the Digital Curriculum course that ran from April 2022 to May 2023.

 Participants following this course are added to an online platform at the start of the project course.
 Here they will be able to find further practical details, preparatory work, materials, information on how to contact project team and support etc. The online platform will be the primary source of internal communication in the project and will be updated regularly.